pravega/pravega/shared/controller-api/src/main/swagger/README.md

 ## Update generated/model/RetentionConfig.java
 Swagger codegen truncates common enum prefixes.
 So until https://github.com/swagger-api/swagger-codegen/issues/4261 is fixed we need to perform the following manual step.
 In file RetentionConfig.java replace DAYS to LIMITED_DAYS and SIZE_MB to LIMITED_SIZE_MB.

+## Generate documentation
+Use http://editor.swagger.io/ to generate html2 documentation from the Controller.yaml specification and overwrite .../swagger/restapis.html